jonpalmisc/SimpleIOUSB/README.md

 That said, this library is far from feature-complete and only really contains abstractions for the things I've needed to do.
 However, hopefully it can still be useful for you.

+## Design Goals

+Foremost, this library is intended to be simple and easy to use.
+However, a few other things that were in mind when designing this library were:

+- keeping the code freestanding, so that this library may be easily dropped into a project and forgotten;
+- providing a pure C API, for maximum portability and so that bindings to other languages may be easily written at a later time; and
+- returning ("bubbling-up") actual IOKit return codes wherever possible, as to not obscure what went wrong if a function fails.

 ## Usage